scalacenter/scala-advent-of-code/docs/2022/puzzles/day12.md

   List(up, down, left, right).map(point.move).filter(net.contains)
 ```

-A function that fulfills our need to match entry with the point we are searching for:
+A function that fulfills our need to match an entry with the point we are searching for:

 ```scala
 def matching(point: Point, net: Map[Point, Char]): Char =